 For further information or to apply online or to obtain a downloadable application form, visit the web site of the Office of Graduate Admissions at: http://www.gradadmissions.wayne.edu.

-In addition, all applicants for the Ph.D. program must submit a writing sample on some philosophical topic; and it is strongly recommended that students applying to the M.A. program submit a writing sample (preferably on some philosophical topic).
+In addition, all applicants should submit letters of recommendation, and applicants to the Ph.D. program must submit a writing sample on a philosophical topic.
+It is strongly recommended that students applying to the M.A. program submit a writing sample (preferably on a philosophical topic).

-Thee writing sample should be sent directly to the Philoosphy Department at the following address:
+The writing sample and letters of recommendation should be sent directly to the Philoosphy Department at the following address:

 Professor Sean Stidd, Graduate Admissions